kkibria/raspi-toolchain/README.md

 # Cross compile toolchain for raspberry pi used in WSL2

 This was forked from <https://github.com/Pro/raspi-toolchain>.
-I use this to install the toolchain in WSL2 for cross compiling and probably will work in other linux boxes.
+I modified the fork to install the toolchain in WSL2 (ubuntu) for cross compiling.
+This fork probably will work in other linux boxes although I haven't tested them.

 Repository for Raspberry PI cross compiler using the new GCC8 and GCC9 for Raspbian Buster.
 This supports all new Raspberry PIs (ARMv7), and the older ones, including Zero, A, B, B+ (ARMv6) with newer GCCs.

-You can probably also use this repository for any other ARMv6 and ARMv7 devices.
 Check the original repo to get more details.

 ### Install toolchain
 To cross-compile any executable you need the toolchain on your host and you need to get current libraries and include files from raspberry o/s image.

 Following steps will download the toolchain and raspbian buster o/s image and install toolchain and library in your linux.
 I tested them in my WSL2 ubuntu in a windows machine.

 ```bash
 bash <(curl -s https://raw.githubusercontent.com/kkibria/raspi-toolchain/master/install.sh)